AlexandrAnatoliev/project-euler/README.md

 <br>

-- Fill in the title and description boxes to inform what you did in the problem and how you got it to work.
-You can also add some additional information such as screenshots, if you want or if they are required in the problem description.
+- Fill in the title and description boxes with details about the problem and how you got it to work.
+You can also add some additional information such as screenshots, if you want.

 <div align="center">
   <img src="/images/title-and-description-boxes.png">